 All education sectors are familiar with the expectation that the acquisition of ‘knowledgeFacts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject. and skills’ are fundamental twin objectives of any learning experience.

 ArtArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined..., craftCraft can be designed as intelligent making.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media., craftCraft can be designed as intelligent making.
 It is technically, materially and culturally informed.
-Craft is the designing and hand making of individual objects and... and designDesign shapes ideas to become practical solutions and propositions for customers and users.
+Craft is the designing and hand making of individual objects and artefacts, encouraging the development of intellectual, creative and practical skills, visual sensitivity and a working knowledge of tools, materials and systems.
+More about craft can be found here and designDesign shapes ideas to become practical solutions and propositions for customers and users.
 Design is all around us, everything man made has been designed.
-The... regional curricula emphasise the development of knowledge, skillsTechniques and attributes acquired through learning, engagement and practice, and understanding, with the aim of promoting creativityCreativity is a characteristic of someone or some process that forms something new and valuable.
-The created item may be intangible or a physical object...., cultural appreciation, flexibility and critical thinkingThe ability to reason, ask questions, debate and challenge what is presented to you. through the subject.
+The majority of designers work in teams, following a design brief and a process towards realising a commercially driven product, building, system or service regional curricula emphasise the development of knowledge, skillsTechniques and attributes acquired through learning, engagement and practice, and understanding, with the aim of promoting creativityCreativity is a characteristic of someone or some process that forms something new and valuable.
+The created item may be intangible or a physical object.
+Scholarly interest in creativity is found in a number of disciplines, primarily psychology, business studies, and cognitive science.
+Creativity is a tendency to generate, make or recognise ideas, propositions and possibilities that bring into existence something new, innovative or different.
+Imaginative activity fashioned so as to produce outcomes that are both original and of value.
+Creativity is the ability to create items that inspire and inform others, often in aesthetically pleasing ways.
+Creativity is thinking outside of society's norm.
+It is being able to express oneself in different varieties of arts - painting, poetry, sculpture, style, fashion, etc., cultural appreciation, flexibility and critical thinkingThe ability to reason, ask questions, debate and challenge what is presented to you. through the subject.

 Research suggests that the skills that contribute to these are considered essential to art and design, as well as preparing students for future careers and life in a global society.

 Teaching is expected to include specific aspects of knowledge so that one or more skills may be practised with the intention of increasing experiential knowledgeExperiential knowledge is knowledge gained through experience, as opposed to a priori knowledge.
-It can also be contrasted both with propositional knowledge and with practical... so that technical and creativeBeing creative or 'creativity' relates to or involves the use of the imagination or original ideas to create something. skills are also improved.
+It can also be contrasted both with propositional knowledge and with practical knowledge.
+A typical feature of experiential knowledge is defined as 'truth learned from personal experience with a phenomenon rather than truth acquired by discursive reasoning, observation, or reflection on information provided by others' (1976, p.
+446) so that technical and creativeBeing creative or 'creativity' relates to or involves the use of the imagination or original ideas to create something. skills are also improved.

 Skills are developed through application, repetition and conscious reflection, requiring diverse contexts and opportunities to practice these.

 As students apply this new learning, we expect to see evidence in their work of the creative, expressive and technical progressIn education, progress refers to a student's grasp of essential knowledge and educational skills.
-In the past, a student was considered to be progressing if they... they are makingThe process of making or producing something.
+In the past, a student was considered to be progressing if they were rapidly moving on to new topics and material.
+Source. they are makingThe process of making or producing something.
 The making of meaning is a decisively integral component of art-making.
-Meaning-making in relation to the creation of....
+Meaning-making in relation to the creation of art serves a symbolic and practical purpose.
+On a symbolic level, the essence of meaning-making is highlighted when we encounter works of art that are of an abstract nature..

 Art educators looking for a list of subject-specific skills, will not find a definitive list for a phase or activity.
 The expectation is that skills are taught in relation to the planned practical activity and related knowledge.

 As the art and design curriculumIn education, a curriculum (or curricula) is broadly defined as the totality of student experiences that occur in the educational process.
-The term often refers specifically to a planned... is broadly structured around three strands of learning – with knowledge linked to each of these – we can use this to conceptualiseConceptualisation Conceptualisation is an abstract simplified view of some selected part of the world, containing the objects, concepts, and other entities that are presumed of... three broad groups of skills.
+The term often refers specifically to a planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals.
+A curriculum may incorporate the planned interaction of pupils with instructional content, materials, resources, and processes for evaluating the attainment of educational objectives.
+Curricula are split into several categories: the explicit, the implicit (including the hidden), the excluded, and the extracurricular.
+Curricula may be tightly standardized or may include a high level of instructor or learner autonomy.
+Many countries have national curricula in primary and secondary education, such as the United Kingdom's National Curriculum. is broadly structured around three strands of learning – with knowledge linked to each of these – we can use this to conceptualiseConceptualisation Conceptualisation is an abstract simplified view of some selected part of the world, containing the objects, concepts, and other entities that are presumed of interest for some particular purpose and the relationships between them. three broad groups of skills.
 These are:

 In addition to subject-specific skills (which are sometimes called ‘hard skills’), we are expected to include other skill groups within our planning and teaching.